RishabhTayal/fastlane-plugin-hours/README.md

 ## About hours

 Record total time saved by fastlane.
 It maintains a local file called `save_duration.txt` in the `fastlane` directory.
+When your run a lane it will calculate the time saved by `fastlane` and keep on adding it for your project.

+**It does not track time on [hoursforteams.com](https://www.hoursforteams.com)**

 ## Example